NazemMahmud/symfony-scraping/README.md

 # APIS / POSTMAN COLLECTION:

+## Documentation
 There are 4 APIs.
 This is postman collection link: https://documenter.getpostman.com/view/1449184/2s9Y5cu1WN

 Use it to understand the APIs in details.

+## Collection
+- This is the json file of the postman collection:  **Nordstreet Scrape.postman_collection.json** You can find it in the root directory

 # Implementation
 1. Docker environment setup is done for Nginx, PHP 8.2, MySQL 8 & Redis